JoshuaGraham14/ML-based_Stock_Signal_Prediction_System/README.md

 <img width="1491" alt="Screenshot 2024-08-25 at 10 40 50" src="https://github.com/user-attachments/assets/64eedb0a-9a91-478d-ab0b-8ab47b37cf03">

-   - Therefore, to solve this issue, a much stricter threshold of 0.001 for minima and 0.999 for maxima was applied, significantly reducing the number of false positives and giving much more accurate results:
+   - Therefore, to solve this issue, a much stricter threshold of 0.001 for minima and 0.999 for maxima was applied, significantly reducing the number of false positives.
+As you can see, these results look much better!:

 <img width="1490" alt="Screenshot 2024-08-25 at 10 42 06" src="https://github.com/user-attachments/assets/46a4cd29-9d1b-4cb0-afeb-9e3adcc5b0c5">

-   - When the true local minima and maxima are overlaid on the predicted points, the model does a pretty good job of identifing these key turning points, despite a few false positives still remaining:
+   - When the true local minima and maxima are overlaid on the predicted points, as you can see, the model does a pretty good job of identifing these key turning points, despite a few false positives still remaining:

 <img width="1493" alt="Screenshot 2024-08-25 at 10 39 37" src="https://github.com/user-attachments/assets/34dc2752-48d2-44a0-bce8-bb1c554bc8b3">